Bang It Out

 "Bang It Out" is a song by American electronic music group Breathe Carolina.
 The song features American pop duo, Karmin.
 It was released digitally on March 18, 2014 as the third single from their fourth studio album Savages.
 "Bang It Out" was sent to US dance radio on July 1, 2014 by Fearless Records.

 Background and composition

 "Bang It Out" was written by Ian Kirkpatrick, Lindy Robbins, David Schmitt, Kyle Even, Luis Bonet, Eric Armenta and Joshua Aragon while Kirkpatrick also handled the production of the song.
 The track runs at 130 BPM and is in the key of A-sharp minor.
 The song was featured in the 2014 film soundtrack Earth to Echo.
 The group also released several remixes to the song in 2014.

 Music video

 The band released a teaser video for "Bang It Out" on April 16, 2014.
 The music video was officially released on May 6 and was directed by Drew Russ.
+It was filmed in Los Angeles, California.
+Speaking about the video, Schmitt stated, "This video was my favorite one to film, mainly because we got to hang with some famous dogs.
+It was a lot of fun, Amy is such a good performer and an awesome friend.
+We're so excited to have it out!"